awsdocs/amazon-ecs-bestpractices-guide/doc_source/index.md

-# Amazon ECS Best Practices Best Practices Guide
+# Amazon Elastic Container Service Best Practices Guide

 -----
 *****Copyright &copy;  Amazon Web Services, Inc. and/or its affiliates.
 All rights reserved.*****